bioinfo-pf-curie/RNA-seq/docs/usage.md

 ## Reference genomes

-The pipeline config files come bundled with paths to the illumina iGenomes reference index files.
+The pipeline config files come bundled with paths to the genomes reference files.

 ### `--genome`
 There are different species supported in the genomes references file.
 To run the pipeline, you must specify which to use with the `--genome` flag.

-You can find the keys to specify the genomes in the [genomes config file](../conf/igenomes.config).
+You can find the keys to specify the genomes in the [genomes config file](../conf/genomes.config).
 Common genomes that are supported are:

 * Human
   * `--genome hg38`